Click on any link below for more information

 - An education licensure student is considered to be in good standing if he or she has a cumulative 2.5 grade point average (or higher) and is showing satisfactory academic progress.

 - Academic Probation:

-- A student who has completed 6 graded credits at CCU is placed on academic probation if his or her semester GPA is below a 1.5 or his or her cumulative GPA falls below a 2.0.
+- A student who has completed 6 graded credits at CCU is placed on academic probation if his or her semester GPA is below the student’s academic program requirements (see chart above).

-- If the student’s probationary semester GPA is above 2.0 but the cumulative GPA is still below 2.0, the student will remain on academic probation.
+- If the student’s probationary semester GPA is above the academic program requirements, but the cumulative GPA is still below the academic program requirements, the student will remain on academic probation.

-- Students will be suspended after a probationary semester if their term GPA is below a 2.0 and/or they have more than one grade below a C- (including W, FX, and FW).
+- Students will be suspended after a probationary semester if their term GPA is below their academic program requirements and/or they have more than one grade below a C- (including W, FX, and FW).

-- If the student’s probationary semester GPA is 2.0 or higher and their cumulative GPA is 2.0 or higher, they will return to regular standing.
+- If the student’s probationary semester GPA is at their academic program requirement or higher and their cumulative GPA is at their academic program requirement or higher, they will return to regular standing.

 - Students on academic probation are ineligible for certain activities and programs.
 See statement on “Conditions of Academic Probation”

 - Entering students who are conditionally admitted (CAD) are on academic probation and therefore will abide by the following guidelines in their first CCU semester: